 Regardless of whether you use Resolver, once your complaint has been submitted, it must be acknowledged by the gambling site as soon as is reasonably possible (it will have a maximum of three days).
 An investigation will then be conducted by the operator which must be completed within eight weeks from the date that your complaint was first received.

 Hopefully, a resolution will be found.
 But if during this period your problem hasn’t been resolved, the process will come to an end and the complaint becomes a dispute.
+This is known as a ‘deadlock’.
 You’ll then receive a letter from the operator confirming the situation and its final decision.
 The company must also provide you with the name, contact details and website address of their chosen ADR provider.

 Alternative Dispute Resolution Provider